liamtimms/mrarch/archinstall.md

 ## Make a VM
 1. Open virtualbox
-2. click "new", each remaning item corresponds to one screen of options
+2. click "new", each remaining item corresponds to one screen of options
 3. **Name**: a name for your virtual machine AVOID CAPS AND SPACES, **Type**: Linux, **Version**: Arch Linux (64-bit)
 4. **Memory size**: at least 4GB but up to 50-60% of your total RAM if you don't plan to run much concurrently with the VM.
 5. **create virtual hard disk**